Zachary Taylor: Early life

 Zachary Taylor was born on November 24, 1784, on a plantation in Orange County, Virginia, to a prominent family of planters of English ancestry.
 His birthplace may have been Hare Forest Farm, the home of his maternal grandfather William Strother, but this is uncertain.
 Another possibility, one recognized by a historical marker, is Montebello, another Orange County estate.
 He was the third of five surviving sons in his family (a sixth died in infancy) and had three younger sisters.
 His mother was Sarah Dabney (née Strother) Taylor.
 His father, Richard Taylor, served as a lieutenant colonel in the American Revolution.
+His great-grandfather James Taylor was a member of the Virginia House of Burgesses.

 Taylor was the 4th great-grandson of Elder William Brewster, a Pilgrim leader of the Plymouth Colony, a Mayflower immigrant, and a signer of the Mayflower Compact, and the 2nd great-grandson of Isaac Allerton Jr., a colonial merchant, colonel, and the son of Mayflower Pilgrim Isaac Allerton and Fear Brewster, who was William Brewster's daughter.
 Taylor's second cousin through that line was James Madison, the fourth president.
 He was also a member of the famous Lee family of Virginia, and a third cousin once removed of Confederate General Robert E. Lee.

-His family forsook its exhausted Virginia land, joined the westward migration and settled near future Louisville, Kentucky, on the Ohio River.
+His family forsook its exhausted Virginia land, joined the westward migration, and settled near future Louisville, Kentucky, on the Ohio River.
 Taylor grew up in a small woodland cabin until, with increased prosperity, his family moved to a brick house.
 As a child, he lived in a battleground of the Northwest Indian War, later claiming that he had seen Native Americans abduct and scalp his classmates while they were walking down the road together.
 Louisville's rapid growth was a boon for Taylor's father, who by the start of the 19th century had acquired 10000 acre throughout Kentucky, as well as 26 slaves to cultivate the most developed portion of his holdings.
 Taylor's formal education was sporadic because Kentucky's education system was just taking shape during his formative years.

 Taylor's mother taught him to read and write, and he later attended a school operated by Elisha Ayer, a teacher originally from Connecticut.
 He also attended a Middletown, Kentucky, academy run by Kean O'Hara, a classically trained scholar from Ireland and the father of Theodore O'Hara.
 Ayer recalled Taylor as a patient and quick learner, but his early letters showed a weak grasp of spelling and grammar, as well as poor handwriting.
 All improved over time, but his handwriting remained difficult to read.